Otto Wiener (physicist): Life and work

 Otto Wiener was a son of Christian Wiener and Pauline Hausrath.
 Orphan of mother at the age of 3, he married Lina Fenner at 32.

 He was a pupil of August Kundt at the University of Strasbourg, where he received his doctorate in 1887 with a thesis on the phase change of light upon reflection, and methods to determine the thickness of thin films.

-Wiener is known for the experimental proof of standing light waves.
-In 1890 he succeeded in determining the wavelength of light.
+Wiener is known for the experimental proof of standing light waves in 1890.
+In the same experiment series he demonstrated that it is the electrical and not magnetic component of light wave responsible for its action on photographic film, as well as proved that the wave is tangential.
+These experiments made him skeptical about the luminiferous aether theory.

 He was professor at the University of Giessen from 1895.

 In 1899 he became professor at the Physics Institute of the University of Leipzig, where he succeeded Gustav Wiedemann.
 Together with Theodor des Coudres, he built an excellent physical institute there, and appointed Peter Debye and Gregor Wentzel.

 In his academic inaugural lecture at Leipzig of 1900 on The Extension of our Senses, he presented the theory of physical education in the context of evolutionary theory.
-He took up Heinrich Hertz's theory that separates internal images —a conceptualization of reality— from descriptions of experiment(Principles of Mechanics, 1894).
+He took up Heinrich Hertz's theory that separates internal images —a conceptualization of reality— from descriptions of experiment (Principles of Mechanics, 1894).
 It was the dawn of media technology.
 Wiener added to Hertz's work, and theorized cinematography as an extension of our senses (1900).